8 Elements of Employee Engagement

 5. Work-Life Balance

-Maintaining a healthy work-life balance is crucial for employee engagement.
+Maintaining a healthy work-life balance is one of core values for employee engagement.
 Organisations that prioritise work-life balance initiatives and offer flexibility in scheduling and remote work options promote employee well-being.
 When employees have the ability to manage their personal and professional responsibilities effectively, they experience less stress and are more engaged in their work.

 6. Empowerment and Autonomy